-It's January and most Americans are thinking the same thing: It's time to lose weight and get fit.
-Well, if you're looking for a sensible diet you can sustain for years to come, look no further: The Mediterranean diet is currently ranked first on the U.S. News & World Report 2019 Best Diets list.
+After weeks of sheltering in place, many Americans are thinking the same thing: We need healthy and delicious recipe ideas to take the guesswork out of getting three meals on the table.
+Well, if you're looking for a sensible eating plan you can sustain for months, if not years, to come, look no further: The Mediterranean diet is currently ranked first on the U.S. News & World Report 2020 Best Diets list.

 What's not to love about the Mediterranean diet?
 Research suggests a Mediterranean-style diet can reduce the risk for heart disease, certain cancers and other serious health conditions.
 The meal plan is filled with healthful foods to rev metabolism, strengthen bones, alleviate aches and pains, minimize belly fat, and boost energy and brain power.

 It’s important to note that the Mediterranean Sea borders 16 different countries, each with their own traditions and variations on food selection and prep.
 However, the same basic principles apply: eating is focused primarily on plant-based foods (think veggies, fruit, legumes, whole grains, nuts and seeds); butter is replaced with olive oil; fish, eggs and poultry are the animal proteins of choice; red meat is limited to no more than a few times a month; meals are flavored with various herbs and spices; wine is enjoyed in moderation — and food is shared with friends and family.